javiermtzo99/personal_portfolio/src/content/education/itesm.md

 logo: "/tec.svg"
 ---

-# Empty for now.
+# ITESM Empty for now.
 This will be shown in the modal.